Plugin overrides are actions that enable Checkout Plugins to bypass certain Bold Checkout behavior in favor of custom functionality.

 - Bold Checkout returns the application state in response to the frontend's Initialize Order call.

-- As the customer proceeds through the checkout, they trigger a call to the Generate Taxes endpoint.
+- As the customer proceeds through the checkout, the store makes a call to the Generate Taxes endpoint.
+This triggers the tax override.

 - Instead of using Bold Checkout functionality to calculate taxes, Bold Checkout makes a call to the plugin's tax override URL provided in Step 3.
 Details about this request can be found in the Plugin Actions reference.